salesforce/codeceptjs-bdd/packages/codeceptjs-lwc-example/README.md

     As a LWC developer
-    I want to be able to automate the LWC Shadow Dom Components So that I can quicly create my UI Automated Suite using Selenium
+    I want to be able to automate the LWC Shadow Dom Components So that I can quickly create my UI Automated Suite using Selenium

     => LWC Recipe Page: https://recipes.lwc.dev/#hello